 The night at the end of stage two will be all about the adventure.
 We'll spend it in the Icelandic highland area, Hveravellir.
 It is magical but basic, with a natural geothermal pool and very basic dressing rooms.

 Included in the entry fee are drinks and snacks at minimum one and maximum three drink stations during the day and a post race meal.
 For those joining the all inclusive packages we'll provide three meals per day and all soft drinks and snacks.
 Meals are breakfast, daily post-race meal and dinner.
 Snacks will be available at all times on location.

-For all packages (basic, advanced and exclusive) transport to and from Reykjavik is included.
+For all inclusive packages (Camp, Indoor and Indoor Plus) transport to and from Reykjavik is included.